mfsimon/petclinic-phase3/README.md

 * Remove ALL the methods from each of your repositories.
 You'll only have the class headers remaining.
 * Change the classes to interfaces.
+* Remove the now unused `extends` from the method header.
-* Have each repository extend CrudRepository.
+* Have each repository extend the `CrudRepository` from the JPA library.
-* Be sure to set the proper generic type for the CrudRepository.
+* Be sure to set the proper generic type for the `CrudRepository`.
-* CrudRepository<Owner, Long> is an example.
-Owner is the class you'll be accessing in the database and Long is the type of the id field.
+* `CrudRepository<Owner, Long>` is an example.  `Owner` is the class you'll be accessing in the database and `Long` is the type of the id field.

-The applications.properties file has been updated:
+The `applications.properties` file has been updated:

 * Check the settings in the properties file.
 There are several JPA and Hibernate settings added.
 Google them to see what they do.